 Neutral colors are perfect for this crochet blanket!

-For this blanket I decided to go with soft neutral colors.
+For this blanket, I decided to go with soft neutral colors.
 I opted for Ice Blue, Pale Grey & White because I loved how muted they were!
-Feel free to pick any colors because I am pretty positive any color from this line would look AMAZING!
+Feel free to pick any colors because I am pretty positive any shade from this line would look AMAZING!

 Are you ready to get started on your new favorite baby blanket pattern?

-I can’t promise that this chevron pattern will be your new favorite but I am hoping that it does.
-Read on down for the full, free pattern and be sure to tag me on Instagram or share in the RPD Facebook Group if you do make it!
+I can’t promise that this chevron pattern will be your new favorite, but I am hoping that it does.
+Read on down for the full, free design and be sure to tag me on Instagram or share in the RPD Facebook Group if you do make it!

 Happy Chevron Blanket Making!